gura-lang/gura-lang.github.io/documents/Launch-Program.md

 To quit the interpreter, enter `Ctrl+C` from keyboard or execute a script `sys.exit()`.

+If you want to get a help of a function, put "`~`" before the function name and hit the enter key in the prompt.
+Below is an example to show a help of function `println()`:

+    >>> ~println
+    println(values*):map:void

+    Prints out values and a line-break to the standard output.

+*(this feature will be provided in v0.6.2 or later)*

 ## {{ page.chapter }}.3.
 Run Script File